 - Optimization

-Use tools like AWS Migration Hub and Azure Migrate
+Use tools like AWS Migration Hub and Azure Migrate during deployment of any cloud-based software solution.

 Security & Governance in Architecture